NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 ----
 SIDV     - Sideview menu.
 See Mi on hwo to activate sideview.
 GPS      - Activate GPS menu.
-FR28     - Use top or belly antennae.
+FR28     - Use top or belly radio antennae.
 Effect not implemented.
 READDATA - Technician data readout.
 Not implemented.

 GPS